ridaarif98/todolist_w2/README.md

 - Use Form for input data.
 - Display the todo list data usind display method
 - Style them using CSS
+- Apply drag and drop to sort the list
+- To change the status of a task check and uncheck it
 - Understand how to use webpack

 ## Built With